 This setup is a part of Chrome’s experimental flag feature (“Chrome flag enable”).
 As we already know Google works on the rule of “Launch early and iterate”.
 Chrome experimental flag is also an initiative of Google to let users try QUIC, experimental features, and based on the feedback or user experience Google would roll it out.

-2-Turn Chrome into your personal Notepad application –
+2. Turn Chrome into your personal Notepad application –

 While browsing the internet it is always wise to keep a notepad beside you.
-You don’t know when you are going to get some important piece of information that you would like to note it down.
+You don’t know when you are going to get some important piece of information that you would like to note down.

-You have a lot of applications where you can note down the information like, inbuilt windows or mac notepad application, notepad++ etc. But how cool it would be to use one of the best hidden chrome features and enable notepad inside your favorite Chrome browser itself.
+You have a lot of applications where you can note down the information like, inbuilt Windows or Mac notepad application, notepad++, etc. But how cool it would be to use one of the best-hidden Chrome features and enable Notepad inside your favorite Chrome browser itself.

-3-Guest Mode browsing in Google Chrome–
+5. Guest Mode browsing in Google Chrome–